Skip to main content

 So you over-contributed to your TFSA.
 It happens to several thousand people each year.
 Here’s what you can do:

-2. Once you notice you’ve definitely over-contributed, you need to act fast.
+• Once you notice you’ve definitely over-contributed, you need to act fast.
 If you’ve received an excess amount letter, you should withdraw the excess amount immediately by contacting your financial institution and asking them to withdraw the excess.
-You’ll be charged for each calendar month that the excess is in your TFSA, so even if you’ve only been over your contribution room for eight days in October, you’ll be charged for the month of October.
+You’ll be charged for each calendar month that the excess is in your TFSA, so even if you’ve only gone over your contribution room for eight days in October, you’ll be charged for the month of October.

 Open an account for your saving goals